 Forced marriage concerns increase over summer break

 The summer holidays are the happiest time for most children, who can enjoy a carefree break from school.
-However, for far too many, the school holidays are a time of fear and dread.
+However, forced marriage concerns means that for far too many, the school holidays are a time of fear and dread.

 Over the last two years, the Forced Marriage Unit (FMU – a joint venture between the Home Office and the Foreign and Commonwealth Office) reports an average of 350 forced marriages taking place during the summer break, usually involving young people who have just completed their GCSEs or A levels.